marshatiisa/cosmic-corner/README.md

 ## Run the Project Locally
 1. Click on the green `Code` button above and select the `Download ZIP` option
 2. Once downloaded, unzip the file.
-It will produce a folder named `Cosmic-Corner`
+It will produce a folder named `posters-site-main`
 3. Open your computer’s Terminal
 4. Navigate to the `Cosmic Corner` directory within your Terminal using `Terminal Commands`.
 If you’re not sure how to do this, use [this helpful guide](https://towardsdatascience.com/17-terminal-commands-every-programmer-should-know-4fc4f4a5e20e)
 5. If you do not have `npm` installed locally.
 Type the command `brew install npm`